wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 A breach is an attack that has been successful in reaching its goal.

+* Means is how a criminal committed a crime.
+* Motive is why a crime is committed.
+* Opportunity is when and where a crime occurred.
+* Exigent circumstances are when evidence might be destroyed.
+<br /><br />

+order in which evidence should be saved:
+   1. Memory contents
+   2. Swap files
+   3. Network processes
+   4. System processes
+   5. File system information
+   6. Raw disk blocks
+   <br /><br />

 ## Models & Lifecycles

 Focus of security awareness training: